TUMFTM/sim_BTMS/README.md

 ### Basic steps

+ - Open *Sim_BTMS.prj* to add all relevant folders and subfolders to the path and to enable dependency analysis if you change or delete something.

  - All the individual steps get called from the script *main_sim_BTMS_1_system_setup.m* and also are documented there.

  - During the simulation some info is written to the command window.
 This looks like this (except):